 \subsection{Hybrid representations}

-Hybrid representations are often employed to model the combination of discrete variables (\eg, environment partitions) and continuous variables (\eg, their spatial groundings) for environmental phenomena.
+Hybrid representations are often employed to model the combination of discrete variables (\eg, environment partitions) and continuous variables (\eg, spatial groundings) for environmental phenomena.

-\emph{Dirichlet processes}~\citep{teh2010dirichlet} are another nonparametric Bayesian methods, often used for clustering problems where a cluster size is unknown in advance.
-Automatically learning the number of clusters in a data-driven manner (\ie, unsupervised learning) as the task progresses is an attractive feature for environmental monitoring applications.
-Several existing methods adopt Dirichlet processes to leverage this feature as follows. \cite{ouyang2014multi} They propose a method that learns to partition the environmental phenomenon into local regions based on a stationary spatial correlation structure, which is modeled using a Dirichlet process mixture of locally stationary GPs. \cite{girdhar2019streaming} employ Chinese restaurant processes, a discrete-time stochastic process that models the partition of customers into tables in a restaurant context and is closely connected to Dirichlet processes, to handle a priori unknown numbers of scene labels from a discretized environment. \cite{steinberg2011bayesian} use a variational Dirichlet process model~\citep{kurihara2006accelerated} to cluster large quantities of seafloor imagery.
+\emph{Dirichlet processes}~\citep{teh2010dirichlet} are another nonparametric Bayesian methods, often used for clustering problems where a cluster size is unknown.
+In Dirichlet processes, the number of clusters is automatically learned in a data-driven manner (\ie, unsupervised learning) as the task progresses, which is an attractive feature for environmental monitoring applications.
+Several existing methods adopt Dirichlet processes to leverage such an advance. \citet{ouyang2014multi} propose a method that learns to partition the environmental phenomenon into local regions based on a stationary spatial correlation structure.
+This method utilizes a Dirichlet process mixture of locally stationary GPs. \citet{girdhar2019streaming} employ Chinese restaurant processes, a discrete-time stochastic process closely related to Dirichlet processes, to handle a priori unknown numbers of scene labels from a discretized environment.
+Chinese restaurant processes model the partition of customers into tables in a restaurant context. \citet{steinberg2011bayesian} use a variational Dirichlet process model~\citep{kurihara2006accelerated} to cluster large quantities of seafloor imagery.

-\emph{Topic modeling} developed for text analysis has been adopted to generate a summary for observations of low-dimensional descriptors to capture semantically similar or different objects or patterns in the environment~\citep{girdhar2014autonomous,girdhar2016modeling}.
-Image descriptors built by topic modeling capture thematic changes in the scene while being robust to low-level image changes.
-A distribution of spatiotemporal topics represents observations.
-The objective of topic modeling is to compute the surprise score for a newly observed image using the distance to the closest sample in the summary in the topic space.
-Several extensions have been made to topic modeling, such as multi-robot system applications~\citep{doherty2018approximate} and a hierarchical topic model for the spatial distribution of categorical observations (also called as the Gaussian-Dirichlet random field~\citep{soucie2020gaussian}).
+\emph{Topic modeling} developed for text analysis has been adopted to produce low-dimensional descriptors that identify semantically similar or distinct objects in the environment~\citep{girdhar2014autonomous,girdhar2016modeling}.
+These image descriptors, formulated through topic modeling, adeptly discern thematic shifts in scenes and are robust to low-level image changes.
+Observations are characterized by a distribution of spatiotemporal topics.
+The objective of topic modeling is to compute a surprise score for a newly observed image using the distance to the closest sample in the topic space.
+Several extensions have been made to topic modeling, such as multi-robot system applications~\citep{doherty2018approximate} and a hierarchical topic model for the spatial distribution of categorical observations (also known as the Gaussian-Dirichlet random field;~\cite{soucie2020gaussian}).